mskcc/RNAseqDB/README.md

     perl /ifs/e63data/schultzlab/wangq/bin/RNAseqDB/collect-qc.pl -i ~/data/RNA-seq/

 For expression of the genes in all samples, if you want to create a sample-gene matrix, you can run create-matrix.pl:

-    perl /ifs/e63data/schultzlab/wangq/bin/RNAseqDB/pipeline.pl -i ~/data/RNA-seq/ -o data-matrix-file.txt -p
+    perl /ifs/e63data/schultzlab/wangq/bin/RNAseqDB/create-matrix.pl -i ~/data/RNA-seq/ -o data-matrix-file.txt -p

-The script create-matrix.pl provides different raw or normalized outputs: TPM, FPKM, and read count for gene or transcript expression.
+The script create-matrix.pl provides both raw or normalized outputs: read count, TPM, and FPKM, for both gene or transcript expression.

 Batch bias correction
 ----------